damphyr/rplex/README.md

 Rplex::Processor.new(Rplex::Client.new("name","http://rplex.host:7777/job"),5).run!{|job_data| p job_data}

+## REST
+Not really, but pretty damn close.
+Check rplex/server.rb for the gruesome details, here's a whirlwind tour

+ * GET / --> Version Info
+ * GET /job/worker --> pop the worker queue
+ * POST /job --> push a job in all or some of the queues present
+ * GET /backlog --> how full is each queue?
+ * GET /configuration --> how full can each queue get?
+0 means whatever
+ * POST /configuration --> change a queue's limit
+ * DELETE /configuration --> remove a queue
+ * POST /reset --> empty all or some of the queues

 ## TODO
-Get some metrics collection done, write a persistent backend alternative for the queues, add limited size queue option.
+Get some metrics collection done, write a persistent backend alternative for the queues.

 ## LICENSE: